AbleCorp/able-script-the-book/src/03-basics/01-variables.md

 ```ablescript
 var variable;
 ```
-This will create an uninitialised variable, so it' value will be `nul`.
+This will create an uninitialised variable, so it's value will be `nul`.

 For assigning value to variable, you can use:
 ```ablescript